 - The Occupational Dermatology Research and Education Centre (ODREC) website.
 The ODREC, which is situated in Melbourne, undertakes research on occupational skin disease and there are a number of factsheets downloadable from the site.
-Interesting information includes a series of pamphlets for school leavers, new workers and workers in particular industries on their Careers Advice page.
+Interesting information includes a series of pamphlets for school leavers, new workers and workers in particular industries on their Skin @ Work page.
 From this page a number of Skin@Work brochures can be downloaded.

 - From the British Occupational Health Research Foundation Canada: a webpage on Occupational dermatitis, with resources including guidelines

 - From the UK union UNISON Dermatitis at work [pdf] - a booklet giving reps advice on what can be done to avoid workers suffering from skin problems caused, or made worse by work